stymee/SilkVulkanTutorial/README.md

 - And the entire Silk.NET team and discord

+## Mouse Controls (starting in Chapter 15ish)
+- Scroll to zoom
+- Middle click to pan
+- Middle + Right click to rotate (kinda like Catia)

 ## TO DO:
 - Docs:
 	- Add some notes for each chapter describing where I deviated from the C++ (and maybe why)